 Any breed of sheep can be raised as a pet or companion.
 It is usually a matter of personal preference or sometimes the result of circumstances.
 Unlike goats, there aren't really miniature breeds of sheep, though mature size varies considerably among breeds, from less than 100 pounds to over 200 pounds.
 Two of the smallest breeds are Soay (ewes weighing only 50 lbs.) and Olde English Babydoll Southdowns (18-24 inches tall).
 The Shetland is another small breed.

 Hair sheep are a good choice because they don't require shearing or docking.
 Their coats contain a mixture of hair and wool that sheds annually.
 They are also more tolerent of heat and more resistant to worm parasites.
 Crossbred sheep are a better choice than purebreds because of "hybrid vigor."
 In other words, they are hardier and more disease-resistant.
 They are also usually less expensive to purchase.
 Heritage or other landrace breeds are another good choice for pets, especially if you plan to breed your sheep.

 Females (ewes) or wethers (castrated males) are recommended for pets as compared to intact males.
 Rams get larger and can be aggressive, especially during the rut (breeding season).
 Naturally polled (hornless) animals are also advised.
 While many sheep are polled, there are some breeds in which males and sometimes females can carry horns.
 Neutering may diminish horn growth in horned males.
 Horned animals can get their heads stuck in fences and feeders and can cause injury to other animals and people.

 Sheep are social animals.
 They should not be raised singly.
 It is best to keep them in flocks.
-It takes about five sheep for sheep to display their natural herding behavior.
+It takes about five sheep for sheep to display their natural flocking instinct.
 In the minimum, pet sheep should be kept in pairs.
-They can also be kept with other livestock, especially goats (ideally without horns).
-However, when sheep are co-mingled with other livestock, you need to make sure they don't consume feeds or mineral mixes that have been formulated for other livestock and contain added copper.
+They can also be kept with other livestock, especially goats.
+When sheep are co-mingled with other livestock, you need to make sure they don't consume feeds or mineral mixes that have been formulated for other livestock and contain added copper.
 It is not recommended that horned animals be kept with polled animals.

-Orphan, poddy, or bummer lambs -- those raised on a bottle -- often make the best pets because they will naturally bond to their feeder.
-This is probably why sheep were domesticated before most other animals.
-However, if you start with orphan lambs, you need to be aware that they are more vulnerable to disease, including worms, their first year because of their often compromised start.
+Orphan, poddy, or bummer lambs -- those raised on a bottle or bar -- often make the best pets because they will naturally bond to their care giver.
+This is probably why sheep were domesticated in the first place, before most other animals.
+However, if you start with orphan lambs, you need to be aware that they are more vulnerable to disease (including worms) their first year because of their often compromised start in life.

-Orphans often do not consume enough colostrum, the first milk produced by the dam.
+Orphans often do not consume enough colostrum, the first milk produced by the ewe after she lambs.
 Colostrum helps to jump start the lamb's immune system.
-They are also weaned earlier than dam-raised lambs, so they are forced to "grow-up" quicker.
+Orphan lambs are usually weaned earlier than dam-raised lambs, so they are forced to "grow-up" quicker.
 By the same token, it is not recommended that orphan lambs be fed a milk diet for an extended period of time.
 It is best to wean them by the time they are 6 to 8 weeks of age.
 Abomasal bloat and other digestive problems are common with orphan lambs, especially those raised by inexperienced people.

 There are many different kinds of fencing that will contain sheep.
 Besides keeping sheep in, you need to keep other animals out, including your own dogs.
 Sheep are a prey animal and are vulnerable to attacks from numerous predators, including domestic dogs and coyotes.
 If you or your neighbors have pet dogs, especially large breeds, you need to make sure these dogs don't pose a threat to your sheep.
 With the exception of livestock guardian dogs, domestic dogs have a natural predatory instinct: there's a "wolf" lurking under the skin of Fido.
 Even if dogs do not attack sheep, they can worry them and cause them to abort their offspring.